 In cases like this, government-legislated redundancy pay would not be sufficient to cover the salary and benefits that a senior employee will lose, so the company issues a layoff package to cover the amount of their loss of work for an extended period of time.

-Considering that senior staff typically have a much longer notice period (between three and 12 months), a severance pay package may pay them out in part or in full for the salary, bonus, leave and benefits they would receive during all or part of that notice period.
+Considering that senior staff typically have a much longer notice period (between three and 12 months), a severance pay package may pay them out in part or in full for the salary, bonus, leave, and benefits they would receive during all or part of that notice period.

 Severance pay packages are also sometimes issued when employees leave but have a lot of insider knowledge that could be valuable to a competitor.

 A severance pay package may be issued to cover a certain number of months of them not working, on the assumption (and this can also be written into the severance pay agreement) that they will not work for a competitor during this time.
+In this sense, it is somewhat akin to garden leave (but still quite different).

 Severance pay is also issued by some companies if they want to be more generous to the employees they make redundant, perhaps because of their length of service, or because the business would prefer to ease their departure as much as possible.